ARDVARC/ARDVARC/README.md

         * `mrp` - for modified rodrigues parameter
         * `dcm` - for direction cosine matrix
     * `a2b` - denotes that the rotation parameter transforms a vector from being expressed in frame `a` to being expressed in frame `b`
+* `theta_x` - denotes the frame tranfer angle around the `x` axis

 Example:
+`theta_1_cam2uasBody` - an angle describing the rotation about the camera primary-axis to rotate it to the uasBody frame

 `quat_enu2uasBody` - an attitude quaternion that takes a vector expressed in the ENU frame to the UAS body frame